-Each year, the Downeast Association of Physician Assistants (DEAPA) awards a $1,000 Susan Vincent Memorial Scholarship,in memory of fellow PA, Susan Vincent.
-The deadline for submitting this information each year is June 1st and should be sent to DEAPA (Contact Information)
+Each year, the Maine Association of Physician Assistants (MEAPA) awards a $1,000 Susan Vincent Memorial Scholarship,in memory of fellow PA, Susan Vincent.
+The deadline for submitting this information each year is June 1st and should be sent to MEAPA (Contact Information)

 - The student applicant must be a Maine resident at the time of acceptance into a PA Program and share a desire to work and serve in Maine upon graduation.

 - The student must submit a letter of acceptance from an accredited Physician Assistant Program.